VCityTeam/ConVer-G/Readme.md

     participant Triple store

     loop For each Annotated version
-        System ->>+ QuaVer: Sends the version to import QuaVer ->>+ Database: Inserts the version
+        System ->>+ QuaDer: Sends the version to import QuaDer ->>+ Database: Inserts the version
-        Database ->>- QuaVer: Returns the insert status QuaVer ->>- System: Returns the version index
+        Database ->>- QuaDer: Returns the insert status QuaDer ->>- System: Returns the version index

         System ->>+ Triple store: Sends the version to import Triple store ->>- System: Returns the insert status